ElectricCanary/FXProg/README.md

     -A indicate the I2C address in hex value, default is 0x30 -M file to run from ram (for debugging DSP, doesn't write in program memory)

 The program takes c array files as inputs.
-This has to be configured in the FXCore Assembler (-c option).
+These c array files have to be created by the FXCore Assembler with the -c option.
+They aren't created by default, a correct assembler instruction would be : FXCoreCmdAsm.exe -c foo foo -a "path\FXCoreProgram.fxc"
 That part is taken care of in Notepad++.

 ### Notepad++
 A portable version of notepad++ is included.
 It has custom macros under the "run" menu for programming the FXCore with DigiUSB.
 With this you can write and test programs under the same roof.